+- the "scope" attribute shall be set with the scope(s) necessary to access the protected resource.

 For the notify operation of subscribe/notify semantics service operations, in this release of this specification OAuth 2.0 access token is not used.